Motor Focus: Fast Ego-Motion Prediction for Assistive Visual Navigation

 \section{Introduction}

-The rapid development of mobile computing has significantly enhanced real-life applications through advanced visual technologies.
-Technologies such as object detection, augmented reality (AR), and visual navigation have benefited immensely from the integration of AI into mobile devices.
-Among these, visual navigation and related enhancements have become particularly prominent, as they enhance user experiences by blending digital elements with the physical world \cite{kuzdeuov2023chatgpt, bastola2023multi, bastola2023feedback, bastola2024driving}.
-Consequently, as reliance on these visual technologies increases, ensuring user safety has emerged as a critical concern.
-Specifically, enhanced environment sensing can significantly improve safety by helping users detect nearby dangers and avoid potential emergencies, making these technologies indispensable in our increasingly digital world \cite{donner2015after, al2020smart, khan2020ai, li2018vision, bastola2023multi}.
+The rapid development of mobile computing has significantly enhanced real-life applications.
+Technologies including object detection, augmented reality (AR), and assistive visual navigation, have benefited immensely from integrating AI into mobile devices.
+As reliance on these digital experiences increases, ensuring user safety through visual assistive technologies has become a critical priority. \cite{kuzdeuov2023chatgpt, al2020smart, li2018vision}.